A bachelor degree with a 2:1 (Hons) or equivalent.

 - Evidence of English language proficiency

-You must submit a translation for each language combination you wish to study and in each direction you wish to study.
-Ensure that you sign and complete each declaration form to confirm that the translations are your own work.
-You may use dictionaries to help you with your translation.
+Submit a translation test for each language combination you wish to study and in each direction you wish to study.

 If you require any further information, please contact the School of Languages, Cultures and Societies Taught Postgraduate Admissions Office.